StiffLengthConstraint

 auto wire = world.addStiffWire(pin1, 0, {0,0,0}, ball1, 0, {0,0,0}, 2.0);

-The type can be changed with the following command
+The stretch type can be changed with the following command:

 wire->setStretchType(raisim::LengthConstraint::StretchType::COMPRESSION_RESISTANT_ONLY);

-By appending the above code and moving the ball higher, the simulation changes to
+If you append the above code and move the ball higher, the simulation changes to:

 wire->setStretchType(raisim::LengthConstraint::StretchType::BOTH);